subhadiprudra/BlockChain/README.md

 # BlockChain
-A simple BlockChain app made with flask\n
+A simple BlockChain app made with flask
 It can add data
-it can read data
+ , can read data
-it can detect whether the is broken or not.
+and can detect whether the is broken or not.